 Update to this blog post:

 Since I first published this, I read a book in the original French which was first published in 1748.
-The book was Montesquieu's "De l'esprit des lois" ("The Spirit of Laws"), which I will blog about later.
+The book was Montesquieu's "De l'esprit des lois" ("The Spirit of Laws"), which I discuss in a separate blog post.

 If you liked this post, you might also like: